 Strategy went more than nine months without a splashy weekly Bitcoin purchase of $2 billion or more before nabbing 22,305 BTC for $2.1 billion in January 2026.

-That purchase was good enough for its sixth-largest of all-time by Bitcoin denomination, though it falls just short of its December 9, 2024 acquisition of 21,550 BTC at around $99,000 per coin when comparing overall USD spend.
+That purchase was good enough for its seventh-largest of all-time by Bitcoin denomination, though it falls just short of its December 9, 2024 acquisition of 21,550 BTC at around $99,000 per coin when comparing overall USD spend.

 Announced on January 20, the firm’s latest major acquisition came with an average price of $95,284—but amid growing trade tariff concerns and President Donald Trump’s push to acquire Greenland, the top crypto asset sold off in the days that followed.